AforOdoma/terraform-beginner-bootcamp-2023/README.md

 ```sh
 touch /home/gitpod/.terraform.d/credentials.tfrc.json
 ```
+While the touch command creates a new file, the open command opens it up for editing.
-Provide the following code (replace your token in the file):
+The new file is empty.
+The code below is edited and pasted in it.
+Hence, provide the following code (replace your token in the file):

 ```json
 {